Nature Park Projects

 the survival of the natterjack toad

 For the Tyrolean Lech Nature Park, the survival of the natterjack toad (Epidalea calamita) has become a matter of the heart.
-For several years, a species protection program for the natterjack toad has been implemented to secure the population of Austria's rarest amphibian.
-The measures are primarily concerned with...
+For several years, a species protection programme for the natterjack toad has been implemented to secure the population of Austria's rarest amphibian.
+The measures are primarily...

 learn more